Home

 Example of when collective consultation might not be needed

-But because each store operates as a distinct entity from the wider business, the redundancies would be handled separately.
+Each site operates as a distinct entity from the wider business, so the redundancies would be handled separately.
 This means the business might not need to hold collective consultation.
+However, it would still be good practice to do so.

 Tell the government about collective redundancies